-- Fee-per-day valet parking
+- Fee-per-day valet parking (no self-parking)

 Meticulously refurbished to its golden age of Hollywood glamour, this 74-room Sunset Strip icon still draws stars, but treats the hoi polloi just as well.

 Hotelier Jeff Klein, who also owns the swanky City Club in New York City, rescued the Sunset Tower in 2005, transforming the decrepit 15-story landmark back into the sparkling Art Deco hotel it once was.
 In the '30s and '40s, it was the temporary home of Howard Hughes, Billie Burke, Errol Flynn, and John Wayne.
 (In a later era, Iggy Pop is said to have leapt from his window into the pool, an unlikely if not impossible feat.)
-While Hollywood luminaries still spend the night, the scene today is decidely more tranquil, with guests more likely to relax in poolside lounge chairs than to attempt rock star stunts.
+While Hollywood luminaries still spend the night, the scene today is decidedly more tranquil, with guests more likely to relax in poolside lounge chairs than to attempt rock-star stunts.

-Unlike the Hollywood Roosevelt, another historic hotel that these days focuses more on cutting-edge nightlife than quiet sophistication, the Tower still delivers bygone glamour that's rare in this neighborhood -- hustling valets; front desk clerks who address guests by name; white-jacketed waiters in the Tower Bar who don't walk but glide from table to table, delivering cocktails while a live pianist sets the mood.
-No wonder the Tower's first screen appearance was Murder, My Sweet (1944), an adaptation of Raymond Chandler's noir classic Farewell, My Lovely."
+Unlike the Hollywood Roosevelt, a historic hotel that focuses more on cutting-edge nightlife than quiet sophistication, the Tower still delivers bygone glamour that's rare in this neighborhood -- hustling valets, front desk clerks who address guests by name, and white-jacketed waiters in the buzzy Tower Bar who don't walk but glide from table to table, delivering cocktails while a live pianist sets the mood.
+No wonder the Tower's first screen appearance was "Murder, My Sweet" (1944), an adaptation of Raymond Chandler's noir classic "Farewell, My Lovely."